hoprnet/hopr-sdk/README.md

-# HOPR-SDK
+# hopr-sdk

 ## Description

 ---

-The HOPR-SDK package is a software development kit for interacting with [HOPRd's Rest API functions](https://docs.hoprnet.org/developers/rest-api).
+The `hopr-sdk` package is a software development kit for interacting with [HOPRd's Rest API functions](https://docs.hoprnet.org/developers/rest-api).
 It provides a set of functions that allow developers to interact with the HOPR protocol and perform various actions such as account management, address retrieval, balance retrieval, and withdrawal operations.

 ## Installation

 ---

 To install the HOPR-SDK package, follow these steps: